 Shikoku is a hidden culinary paradise waiting to be discovered.
 As specialists and guides who know the area well, we at Shikoku Tours coordinate many food-focused tours every year to convey its excellence.
-Whether it’s world-class udon or fresh Pacific seafood, we have carefully selected the must-try gourmet experiences that define our island.
-Below, we are proud to introduce the authentic culinary delights of Shikoku that you won’t find in the typical guidebooks.
+Whether it’s world-class udon or fresh Pacific seafood, we carefully select the must-try gourmet experiences that define our island.
+Below, we are proud to introduce the best of Shikoku food, authentic culinary delights that you won’t find in the typical guidebooks.

 Why Shikoku is Japan’s Underrated Culinary Paradise

-What kind of food with regional characteristics can be seen in Shikoku?
-Below is a summary of what you can eat and what the local specialties are in each of the four prefectures of Shikoku.
+What kind of regional specialties can you savor in Shikoku?
+Below is a summary of what you can eat and what the local delicacies are in each of the four prefectures of Shikoku.

 Kagawa: The World’s Udon Capital